jdoleary/Spellmasons/docs/TasksCurrent.md

 ---
-- optimization: shrink data being sent in SET_PHASE, especially for pickups, you don't need much to recreate a pickup
 - bug: frozen players start their next turn with 0 stamina?
 - bug: resuming a saved game resumes on AI turn sometimes, haven't reproduced yet
 - fullscreen preference should be saved in settings (https://steamcommunity.com/app/1618380/discussions/0/3766733981704564168/)
-- UX: show how much a summon will cost before using Capture Soul https://steamcommunity.com/app/1618380/discussions/0/3766733981707919283/
-- bug: poisoner miniboss with debilitate got 5.33333 health in tooltip
 - bug: Single player, if you end your turn while arrows are still flying enemies can start moving
 - Player being dead and getting scroll due to end of level said "Player managed to choose an upgrade without being supposed to" but I do want players to choose an upgrade at this time.
 - Translation issues